 - The Interior Design Program teaches students to combine knowledge, creativity, problem-solving skills and aesthetic vision to develop safe, functional, aesthetically-pleasing built interior environments that meet the needs of the client.
 Having been accredited since 1976, the program focuses on creativity, innovation, sustainability, historic integrity, ethics, critical thinking, human-centered approach and well-being, evidence-based problem solutions, and advanced skills in technology and presentation media.
-In 2012, students dominated the American Society of Interior Designers Competition, taking first, second and third place.

 - The Landscape Architecture Program merges ideology, design, technology and ecology toward creating a sustainable world.
 Graduates are required to master the design process across all scales in the integration of art, science and human interaction, applying these to diverse project types in practice and building new knowledge that advances the LA profession.
-Biennially, the program hosts the Graphic Workshop and Big Ten Design Charrette, a fun and creative design event that allows students to work with nationally-acclaimed designers to concept ideas for the future vision of the local community.
+The program has been ranked top ten in the US by DesignIntellligence since 2019.

 - The Urban & Regional Planning Program teaches students about the design and regulation of the uses of space that focus on physical form, economic functions and social impacts of the urban environment, and on the location and flow of activities within it.
 The program outlines creative and systematic approaches to address and resolve the physical, economic and social problems of towns, cities and regions.
 The undergraduate program is designed to prepare students for the responsibilities encountered in entry-level professional planning practice.
 Highlights of the undergraduate and graduate experience include the Planning Practicum Capstone Course, where students have the opportunity to help tackle local planning-related issues, and a number of study abroad programs that reflect our commitment to planning as a global responsibility.